Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

     -Min  0
     -Unit  --
     -Description
-      | In Simple mode, no seam program,no trim,no position, etc, except the motor can run:
+      | In Simple mode, no seam program, no trim, no position, etc, except the motor can run:
       | 0 = Off;
       | 1 = On.